nhsresearch/nhsresearch.github.io/README.md

 You will only have to connect to the folder once.
 The app will remember the connection across sessions.

 Safari does not currently support this feature.

+One file stores the data for all trusts, but in addition you can store files for each trust in a trust-specific folder.

+You can create trust-specific folders from the UI, see files contained in each folder on the trust's page, and rename files by double-clicking the file name.

+When renaming files, you can use tokens like `${today}`, `${shortName}`, and `${urlname}` and these will be replaced by specific values related to the date or to the trust.